 Oh hello, velvety, garlicky goodness.
 Armed with blenders and a bit of imagination, bloggers have created countless “healthified” Alfredo sauces.
 But this one stands out from the rest for ditching soy and gluten (no flour needed!) along with being dairy and oil-free.
 Using cashews, it ups the magnesium factor while slashing the fat by a whopping 36 grams per serving compared to the egg yolk and heavy cream-soaked restaurant version.

 Everyone should have a go-to homemade pesto sauce in his or her culinary repertoire.
 Make this one yours.
-Not only does it switch up the regular spinach for superfood-of-the-moment kale, but the Vitamix dramatically reduces prep time, whipping up an iron- and omega-3-filled blend of greens and nuts in mere minutes.
+This recipe combines basil, parmesean, and pine nuts in the Vitamix, which dramatically reduces prep time, whipping up an iron- and omega-3-filled blend of greens and nuts in mere minutes.

 We know how it is: Every dairy-free pasta sauce recipe seems to resort to cashews for that rich-and-creamy boost.
 That’s where this recipe steps in.
 Thanks to the pulverizing power of the Vitamix, heart-healthy olive oil and garlic-roasted veggies combined with a bit of non-dairy milk can be churned into a sauce silky enough to rival any nut- or cheese-based version.